How to Stop Condensation: Solutions for your Home

 When the air contains more moisture than it can hold, it reaches ‘saturation point’ and when this is reached, the moisture turns back into water and condensation occurs.
 The temperature reached at saturation point is called the ‘dew point’.

 When this happens, the air has a relative humidity of 100%.
+But what is normal humidity in a house?
 The air in the majority of homes tends to have 50-70% relative humidity.
 Problems occur when structural defects in a building mean the moisture content has become too high; when old houses have no damp-proof course (DPC) and when there is inadequate ventilation in the home.

 Period homes often have no damp proof course, which means moisture from the soil beneath the house rises up into ground floor rooms, whilst other homes suffer from bridged DPCs or damaged guttering.

-Control the relative humidity in your home through the use of extractor fans in kitchens and bathrooms.
+- Control relative humidity in your home: Fit the best bathroom extractor fans in you can find and don't forget good kitchen extraction either.
 Shutting the doors to these rooms whilst the extractor fans work also helps.

-Another ventilation option is a positive input ventilation (PIV) system that works by gently supplying fresh, filtered air into the property from a unit installed in the loft area and a distribution diffuser mounted in the ceiling.
+- Consider positive input ventilation: These systems work by gently supplying fresh, filtered air into the property from a unit installed in the loft area and a distribution diffuser mounted in the ceiling.
 The continual supply and slight positive pressure results in the air being continually diluted, displaced and replaced to create a healthier indoor air quality.

-Adding insulation so that internal walls are kept at a temperature above the dew point of the air inside is another way to prevent condensation on walls.
+- Upgrade your insulation: Internal walls should be kept at a temperature above the dew point of the air inside in order to prevent condensation on walls.
 Internal wall insulation is best when it is not an option to external insulation to your property.
 However, wall insulation is also linked to increasing issues with condensation in other areas.
 Where it may raise the temperature of the wall where the insulation is fitted, areas that remain cold, such as where the internal meets the external wall can be more susceptible to condensation.

-There are also behavioural changes you can make that reduce the effects of condensation without making significant changes to your home.
+In addition to the home improvements, there are also behavioural changes you can make that reduce condensation without making significant changes to your home.

 These include: